mrme77/Data-Streaming-FlightAware-Project/README.md

 ### Producers

 1. **flight_data_producer.py**: This producer script fetches live flight data from PiAware running on a Raspberry PI and publishes it to RabbitMQ message brokers.
-It simulates the continuous generation of flight data for real-time processing.
+It creates a continuous generation of flight data for real-time processing.

 ### Consumers

-1. **adsb_data_consumer.py**: This consumer script listens to the "adsb_data_queue" and processes Automatic Dependent Surveillance–Broadcast (ADS-B) data, including fields like type_msg,aircraft_icao_id,first_date,first_timestamp,altitude,latitude,longitude.
+1. **adsb_data_consumer.py**: This consumer script listens to the "adsb_data_queue" and processes Automatic Dependent Surveillance–Broadcast (ADS-B) data, including fields like type_msg aircraft_icao_id,first_date,first_timestamp,altitude,latitude,longitude.
 It stores this data in a CSV file.
 2. **nav_data_consumer.py**: This consumer script listens to the "nav_data_queue" and processes navigation-related data, including type_msg,aircraft_icao_id,first_date,first_timestamp,speed,heading It also stores this data in a CSV file.
 3. **aircraft_icao_id_consumer.py**: This consumer script listens to the "aircraft_icao_id_queue" and processes aircraft ICAO ID data, including type_msg,aircraft_icao_id,first_date,first_timestamp,company_id.
 It also displays the count of unique ICAO Code (company_id), and it only stores unique messages data in a CSV file.
 4. **transponder_consumer.py**: This consumer script listens to the "transponder_queue" and processes transponder data, including type_msg,aircraft_icao_id,first_date,first_timestamp,transponder.
 If certain type of transponder codes are received (7600,7700,7500) it displays an alert on screen and sends an email to the end user.
 It only stores unique transponder data in a CSV file to avoid logging in the same transponder code and aircraft id multiple times.

 ## Output